 All of that has been put in profound jeopardy by Tymoshenko’s trial.
 Of course, few saints grace Ukrainian politics.
 Indeed, large-scale corruption has become entrenched in the country’s political system, with various oligarchic groups often battling each other.
 The corruption networks surrounding the old Soviet pipeline system carrying gas from Siberia to Western Europe have obviously impeded Ukraine’s political development.
 But, whether saint or sinner, everyone deserves a fair hearing, not a show trial.

 The rule of law must apply to all, and very few believe that any of the charges against Tymoshenko would stand the slightest chance of being upheld in a Western court.
-It all smacks of a politically directed attempt by Yanukovich and his supporters to rid themselves of a powerful opponent before the next election.
+It all smacks of a politically directed attempt by Yanukovych and his supporters to rid themselves of a powerful opponent before the next election.

 Together with other similar cases, these trials raise serious questions about Ukraine’s judicial system and law enforcement agencies.
-They provide the clearest indication yet that Ukraine, despite assurances by Yanukovich’s government, is developing in the wrong direction.
+They provide the clearest indication yet that Ukraine, despite assurances by Yanukovych’s government, is developing in the wrong direction.

 Negotiations on the EU association agreement should proceed – this is an issue of strategic importance to Europe – but subsequent steps will inevitably depend on Ukraine’s commitment to the values and principles underpinning European integration.
 If the bizarre scenes now being witnessed in Kyiv continue, even Ukraine’s closest friends in Europe will find it very difficult to make the case for a deepening of relations.
 Tymoshenko’s trial, and how she is treated by the Ukrainian authorities, must not only be fair, but also must be seen to be fair.